Mondra-Howard/Mondra-Howard/README.md

     😄 I'm a fan of Excel, SQL, Tableau, and Power BI
-    🌱 I’m a Data Analyst committed to continually learning 📫 You can view more about me here: https://mattmike.carrd.co/ ⚡ I'm also a husband, father, hiking enthusiast, and lover of grilled cheese
+    🌱 I’m a Data Analyst committed to continually learning 📫 You can view more about me here:
+    ⚡ I'm also a photography enthusiast

 <!--
 **Mondra-Howard/Mondra-Howard** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.